On the tangent bundle and the divisor theory of a general matroid: Introduction

 \section{Introduction}

-A (loopless) matroid \(M\) on a finite ground set \(E\) carries rich geometric and combinatorial structure.
-Associated to \(M\) one has the Bergman fan \(\Sigma_M\) and its toric variety \(X_{\Sigma_M}\), which we denote simply by \(X_M\).
-When \(M\) is realizable by a linear subspace \(L\subset k^E\), the De Concini--Procesi wonderful compactification \(W_L\) provides a smooth projective model that sits naturally inside the permutohedral variety \(X_E\):
+A (loopless) matroid $M$ on a finite ground set $E$ carries rich geometric and combinatorial structure.
+Associated to $M$ one has the Bergman fan $\Sigma_M$ and its toric variety $X_{\Sigma_M}$, which we denote simply by $X_M$.
+Let $\mathbb{K}$ be a field.
+When $M$ is realizable by a linear subspace $L\subset \mathbb{K}^E$, the De Concini--Procesi wonderful compactification $W_L$ \cite{DCP} provides a smooth projective model that sits naturally inside the permutohedral variety $X_E$, and the inclusion factors through $X_M$:

-In the realizable case the Chow ring and \(K\)-ring of \(X_M\) agree with those of \(W_L\), so classical algebro-geometric notions (Poincaré duality, Hodge--Riemann relations, Hirzebruch--Riemann--Roch, etc.) can be transported to the combinatorial setting of the matroid Chow ring.
+In the realizable case the Chow and $K$-rings of $X_M$ agree; geometric tools (Poincaré duality, Hodge--Riemann relations, Hirzebruch--Riemann--Roch, etc.) therefore transfer to the combinatorial setting.

 Extending these geometric features beyond the realizable world is a central theme in recent work in matroid theory.
-The foundational Hodge-theoretic breakthroughs and subsequent developments show that much of the ``projective geometry'' of Chow rings admits a purely combinatorial incarnation.
-Nevertheless, several natural geometric objects—most notably the tangent bundle and the associated Todd class—have not yet been given a fully satisfactory analogue for arbitrary (possibly nonrealizable) matroids.
+Building on the foundational Hodge-theoretic breakthroughs of Adiprasito, Huh, and Katz \cite{AHK18} and subsequent developments in matroid $K$-theory \cite{EL}, much of the ``projective geometry'' of Chow rings admits a purely combinatorial incarnation.
+Nevertheless, while specific components of this picture have been extensively studied—such as the Todd class of the permutohedral variety \cite{Todd}—several natural geometric objects, most notably the tangent bundle and the associated Todd class for arbitrary (possibly nonrealizable) matroids, have not yet been given a fully satisfactory analogue.
 The principal aim of this paper is to fill that gap.

 Below we summarize the main results; precise statements and proofs appear in the indicated references within the paper.
+As the matroid $K$-ring $K(X_M)$ admits standard $\lambda$-ring operations (analogous to the geometric setting), geometric constructions such as duals $(\cdot)^\vee$, exterior powers $\wedge^i$, and the rank function extend naturally to virtual classes such as our proposed tangent class.